BoomerangRosalina/DiscordSingsBot.py/README.txt

 HOW TO USE/HOW DOES IT WORK.

-To have a bot sing in a text channel you want, simply do <prefix>singtrue in the channel you want and the bot will store your channel id and know to sing in that channel if a set word or phrase(s) are being said in that channel.
+To have a bot sing in a text channel you want, simply do <prefix>singtrue in the channel you want and the bot will store your channel id and know to sing in that channel if it sees the word or letter you put in: if 'l' in message.content:

 To disable the bot from singing in the enabled text channel, use <prefix>singfalse